 Visit his stone bench and ponder your place in the world, and its place in you.

 Three season parking is available at the Bousquet ski area parking lot.
 No access is available from here in the winter!!!
 Follow the ski trails up the mountain, sticking to the left-most ski trail (Drifter) as you ascend.
 Look for the hiking trail on the left side of the ski trail about 4/10 mile from the parking area.

 Or if you want to get your climbing done early in the walk, ascend to the top of the highest chairlift and then follow your nose past the radio tower onto the Yokun Ridge Trail.
 Before entering the woods, turn around and take in spectacular views north over the City of Pittsfield to Mount Greylock.

-All the trails on Mahanna Cobble itself are signed and marked, though a new access trail is under construction.
+All the trails on Mahanna Cobble will see updated signage and marking in spring of 2020.
 Please stay on BNRC or Bousquet property.
 No access to Pleasant Valley is offered from here.
 If you decide to head that way anyway, be aware that as a wildlife sanctuary Mass Audubon does not allow dogs, bikes, or hunting.

 GPS: 42.4195, -73.2766 (trailhead parking)